-- All program participants must have an initial consultation with a case manager or other authorized representative who can determine eligibility and the appropriate type of assistance needed. - All program participants must have income at or below 30% of the Area Median Income (AMI).
-Income shall be determined on a prospective basis (not retrospective), and shall be certified using the Part 5 definition. - A Staff Certification form must be completed with each eligibility evaluation.
+- All program participants must have an initial consultation with a case manager or other authorized representative who can determine eligibility and the appropriate type of assistance needed. - A Staff Certification form must be completed with each eligibility evaluation.

 For persons who are considered "literally homeless," no additional eligibility criteria are necessary.
-The documentation requirements for such persons are as follows:
+However, the following documentation requirements for obtaining evidence of homelessness are as follows, listed in the order of priority:

-- Written observation by the outreach worker; or - Written referral by another housing or service provider (including HMIS recorded referral); or - Certification by the individual or head of household seeking assistance stating that (s)he was living on the streets or in a shelter. - For individuals exiting an institution one of the above forms of evidence and: - o Discharge paperwork or written/oral referral, or - Written record of intake worker's due diligence to obtain above evidence and certification by individual that they exited institution
+- 1. Written third-party referral by another housing or service provider (including HMIS recorded referral). - 2.
+Written observation by the outreach worker. - 3.
+Certification by the individual or head of household seeking assistance stating that (s)he was living on the streets or in a shelter. - For individuals exiting an institution one of the above forms of evidence and: - Discharge paperwork or written/oral referral, or - Written record of intake worker's due diligence to obtain above evidence and certification by individual that they exited institution